hooto/httpsrv/README.md

-## hooto/httpsrv
+## httpsrv

-hooto/httpsrv is a Lightweight, Modular, High Performance MVC web framework in Golang.
+httpsrv is a Lightweight, Modular, High Performance MVC web framework for the Go language.

 ## Quick Start